 Enjoy Bath buskers and street performers

-Aside from its beauty and elegance, Bath impressed me for its lively atmosphere.
+Aside from its beauty and elegance, Bath impressed me with its lively atmosphere.
 Sometimes, Spa towns are a bit dull.
 In many cases, visitors are mostly older people interested in the hot springs’ therapeutic benefits and looking for relaxation and quiet.
 However, that doesn’t apply to Bath, where you stumble into musicians and other street performers at every corner.

 I had a lovely time resting now and then on a bench, listening to different music genres, looking at the beautiful buildings, and people watching.